Winslow, AZ (WLO)

 Until the 1960s, Winslow was the largest town in northern Arizona because of its location on Route 66.
 The construction of I-40 in the 1970s bypassed Winslow and siphoned away visitors, causing businesses on old Route 66 to close.
 The reopening of La Posada sparked a downtown rejuvenation, a process that continues today.
 Local officials and town boosters have successfully built on Winslow’s connections to fabled Route 66 to attract tourists from not only the United States, but from across the world.
 Many are interested in the historic highway’s scenic route and roadside attractions such as colorful, vintage neon signs, gas stations and diners.

-Winslow also nurtures a reputation as a budding arts center, especially since the founding of the Winslow Arts Trust, a not-for-profit organization with a mission to work with local affiliates and community organizations to create exhibitions and programming that celebrates the culture of the Southwest and the Route 66 corridor.
-As part of this initiative, the former ATSF depot will be restored and the annexes converted into the Route 66 Art Museum; the museum is expected to open in spring 2017.
+Winslow also nurtures a reputation as a budding arts center, especially since the 2010 founding of the Winslow Arts Trust, a not-for-profit organization with a mission to work with local affiliates and community organizations to create exhibitions and programming that celebrate the culture of the Southwest and the Santa Fe Railway, Fred Harvey and Route 66 corridors.
+As part of this initiative, the former ATSF depot was restored, and a modern addition added, to house the Route 66 Art Museum, which had a soft opening in fall 2018.
 Surrounding parking lots and a vacant field will be planted as an orchard and potager garden, and sculpture will be installed.

-One of the Trust’s prize pieces is the world’s largest Navajo Rug, commissioned in 1932 and measuring 26 x 36 feet.
+The museum galleries feature historic and contemporary works.
+One of the Trust’s prize pieces is the world’s largest Navajo rug, commissioned in 1932 and measuring 26 x 36 feet.
 The adjacent La Posada features the Tina Mion Museum, which opened to the public in 2011 to showcase a rotating exhibition of the artist’s work.
 Nearby, artist Dan Lutzick oversees Snowdrift, a studio and exhibition space where he creates and displays his artwork, primarily large sculptures.
 El Gran Garage across from La Posada functions as a live performance venue.